2018 notable moments

 KC Scholars, launched in 2016, currently awards approximately 500 college scholarships annually for students from the Kansas City metro region to attend one of 17 partner colleges and universities in Missouri and Kansas, including MU.
 Currently, 46 KC Scholars awardees are enrolled at Mizzou, the largest proportion of KC Scholars students at any college or university.

 The new funding will support 800 additional scholarships over the next several years, each worth $10,000 per year for up to five years, for students who choose to enroll at MU.

 20. Mizzou faculty recognized by prestigious academic organizations

 The American Association for the Advancement of Science (AAAS) selected three MU faculty members to be fellows in recognition of their extraordinary achievements in advancing science: Shi-Jie Chen, Curators Distinguished Professor of physics and biochemistry; Scott C. Peck, professor of biochemistry; and Johannes Schul, professor of biological sciences.
 The trio was among 416 fellows elected this year and will be recognized during the 2019 AAAS Annual Meeting in Washington, D.C.

 Two faculty members also were selected as fellows to the National Academy of Inventors, the highest professional distinction for academic inventors.
-They are Elizabeth Loboa, dean of the College of Engineering, who has actively worked to promote innovation and world-class research at MU; and Gary Stacy, an investigator in the Bond Life Sciences Center and a professor of plant sciences and biochemistry in the College of Agriculture, Food and Natural Resources.
-Stacy has won several awards and honors for his research on the interaction between microbes and plants.
+They are Elizabeth Loboa, dean of the College of Engineering, who has actively worked to promote innovation and world-class research at MU; and Gary Stacey, an investigator in the Bond Life Sciences Center and a professor of plant sciences and biochemistry in the College of Agriculture, Food and Natural Resources.
+Stacey has won several awards and honors for his research on the interaction between microbes and plants.